 OK!
 Let’s talk about whipped cream for a moment.
 Alex, Larson and I eat a lot of plant based recipes at our house.
 We also eat dairy, and a little seafood, and sometimes a little meat.
 So, our go to recipe for whipped cream is this Homemade Whipped Cream recipe.
 And if we’re wanting a healthy spin, well then we go for our Yogurt Whipped Cream recipe, also very delicious but using half Greek yogurt.
 But when we’re feeling like we want to be fully plant based, and when we’re serving people who are, we use this coconut whipped cream!
 It’s light and fluffy, lightly sweet, and feels just like the “standard” whipped cream.

 How does dairy-free whipped cream taste?
 Well, it does have a coconut-y vibe (so if you’re not a coconut person, steer clear).
 But we think it adds just the right complexity in flavor!
 I barely notice the coconut flavor, but maybe it’s because I’m used to it.
-Either way, we think you’ll love it.
-(Let us know in the comments.)
-Now, here’s how to make coconut whipped cream: it requires a tiny bit of forethought, but other than that it’s a breeze!
+Here’s how to make coconut whipped cream: it requires a tiny bit of forethought, but other than that it’s a breeze!

 How to make dairy-free whipped cream